 The collection of land owned by the college or university where class buildings and school resources are.

 Example: What does a kid have to do to find a decent place to bowl on this campus?

 The specific area of study that a student will focus their college career on, following a program planned out by the college.
-Many schools (including Illinois) admit freshmen who haven’t declared a major yet, and most students will change their major at least once in college.
+Many schools (including the University of Illinois Urbana-Champaign) admit students who haven’t declared a major yet, and most students will change their major at least once in college.